cloudposse/atmos/website/docs/core-concepts/components/component-validation.md

 id: validation
 ---

-Validation is critical to maintaining hygenic configurations in distributed team environments.
+Validation is critical to maintaining hygienic configurations in distributed team environments.

 `atmos` component validation allows:

-* Validate component config (vars, settings, backend, and other sections) using JSON Schema
+* Validate component config (`vars`, `settings`, `backend`, `env`, and other sections) using JSON Schema

 * Check if the component config (including relations between different component variables) is correct to allow or deny component provisioning using
   OPA/Rego policies